Everest Base Camp Trek via Phaplu

 Moving on, the trail meanders past suspension bridges, rivers like the Dudh Koshi, and quiet villages tucked into terraced hillsides.
 With daily trekking segments of 5 to 7 hours, the gradual ascent is ideal for natural acclimatization, reducing the early risk of Acute Mountain Sickness (AMS) and letting you enjoy the journey.

-After crossing these scenic overland stretches, you will reconnect with the classic Everest Base Camp trail near Phakding, entering the familiar path toward Namche Bazaar, Tengboche, and beyond.
+After crossing these scenic overland stretches, you reconnect with the classic Everest Base Camp trail near Phakding, entering the familiar path toward Namche Bazaar, Tengboche, and beyond.
 The route is quieter, more adventurous, and deeply rewarding.

 What Is The Cost Of The Everest Base Camp Trek Via Phaplu?